algorandfoundation/specs/dev/crypto.md

     - "OT1" and "OT2": The first and second layers of keys used for [ephemeral signatures](#ephemeral-key-signature).
     - "MA": An internal node in a [Merkle tree](#merkle-tree).
+    - "ccc": A coin used as part of the compact certificate construction.
+    - "ccs": A signature from a specific participant that is used to form a compact certificate.
+    - "ccp": A voting participant's information used for compact certificates.
  - In the [Algorand Ledger][ledger-spec]:
     - "BH": A _Block Header_.
     - "BR": A _Balance Record_.